 This year, 16% of drivers will get a speeding ticket, and that’s from actual statistics.
 If you don’t want to be part of that number, you should consider getting a radar detector.
 However, you might get awkward looks from police officers once they see that you have one.

 If that’s a hard pass for you, we’ve compiled the best concealed radar detectors below.

 Top Undercover Radar Detectors

-One of the highly rated concealed radar detectors around, the Valentine One offers protection from both radar and laser signals.
-It can even tell you the direction of a threat based on its directional arrows.
-An updated version of the detector now allows for protection from RDDs.
-Its sensitivity and range are both impressive.
+One of the highest-rated radar detectors around, the Valentine One offers protection from both radar and laser signals.
+It can even tell you the direction of a threat based on its directional arrows — a feature that was patented by its manufacturer and was only allowed to be adopted by the competition in recent years.

 This radar detector makes it to our list because it can be installed in a way that would keep it out of the sight of onlookers.
 It could be mounted in your windshield with fewer cords as well.
 It’s not explicitly advertised that way, but you actually could do this with a few modifications.